-B. Defacing, tampering, damaging or destroying University property or the property of any member of the University community.
+- Defacing, tampering, damaging, or destroying University property or the property of any member of the University community.

-D. Theft or other abuse of computer facilities, capabilities and/or computer time, including but not limited to:
+- Theft or other abuse of IT Resources, capabilities, and/or accounts, including but

 - Unauthorized transfer of a file.

-- Unauthorized use of another individual's identification or password.
+- Use of another individual's identification or password.

-- Use of computing facilities to interfere with the work of another student, faculty member or University official.
+- Use of computing facilities or resources to interfere with the work of another student, faculty member, or University official.

-- Use of computing facilities to send harassing or abusive messages.
+- Use of computing facilities or resources to send harassing or abusive messages.

-- Use of computing facilities to interfere with the normal operation of the computing system.
+- Use of computing facilities or resources to interfere with the normal operation of a computing system.

-- Attempts to circumvent or defeat any University owned system firewall or any other mechanism put in place to manage the network.
+- Attempts to circumvent or defeat any University owned security control or any other mechanism put in place to manage the network or other IT resources.

-E. Theft of telephone services or other auxiliary services, including food services, housing, parking, fitness center, student event tickets, etc.
+- Theft of telephone services or other auxiliary services, including food services, housing, parking, fitness center, student event tickets, etc.

-A.Fire Safety - Violation of local, state, federal or campus fire policies including, but not limited to:
+Violation of local, state, federal, or campus fire policies including, but not limited to:

 - Failure to evacuate a University building during a fire alarm or follow directives from University officials or emergency personnel;

 - Improper use of University fire safety equipment; or

-B.Wheeled Devices – Skateboards, roller blades, roller skates, bicycles and similar devices are not permitted to be ridden inside University buildings unless with an approved accommodation through the Office of Disability Services.
-Bicycles are not permitted inside University buildings for storage, except as allowed in the residence halls and family housing by Residence Life Policy.
+Skateboards, roller blades, roller skates, scooters, bicycles, and similar devices are not permitted to be ridden inside University buildings unless with an approved accommodation through the Office of Disability Services.
+Bicycles are not permitted inside University buildings for storage, except as allowed in the residence halls and apartments by University Student Housing Community Standards.
 Additionally, skateboards and other wheeled items may not be operated in a dangerous or reckless fashion, or on railings, curbs, benches, or any such fixtures that may be damaged by these activities.
 Individuals may be liable for damage to University property caused by these activities.
 Failure to yield to pedestrians or failure to abide by traffic laws/rules on campus, including the University Personal Transportation Device Policy, is considered a conduct violation.

 - Falsification, distortion, or misrepresentation of information;